ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ???
 Note "ExpressLRS Lua Script is stuck at `Loading...`"
     Go back to the [Radio Setup Guide](transmitters/tx-prep.md) and make sure your radio is prepped up for ExpressLRS.

-    Also make sure your module has been flashed with v2.0 firmware.
-V2 Lua for V2.0-flashed modules, V1 Lua for v1.x-flashed modules (including modules fresh from factory; except the new OLED-equipped NamimnoRC modules and the Happymodel ES24TX Pro full-size module).
+    Also make sure your module has been flashed with v3.0 firmware.
+V3 Lua for V3.0-flashed modules, V2 Lua for v2.x-flashed modules (including some modules fresh from factory).

     For newly-acquired ExpressLRS modules, flashing via USB is the recommended update method.